tamcy/DataExporterBundle/README.md

 ## Output adapters

-When `execute()` is called, the exporter iterates the data set one by one, each with the defined column set.
-However, extraction of column values from a record row is the job of the field type.
-Similarly, the exporter does not handle the writing of the extracted values itself.
+When `execute()` is called, the exporter instance iterates the data set one by one, each with the defined column set.
+As mentioned before, extraction of column values from a record row is the job of the field type (with the help of value resolver).
+Similarly, the exporter instance does not handle the writing of the extracted values itself.
 Such job is delegated to an **output adapter**.

 The following output adapters are supplied in this library:
  * `CSVAdapter`, which uses PHP's own `fputcsv()` function to write data.